MilitaryLotus30/MalFinderTM/README.md

 ### Installing

 You will need to host the bot as we do not provide hosting as of now.
+We recommend using a Linux self hosted or cloud server.
+[Microsoft Azure](<https://azure.microsoft.com/en-us/free/search/>) is a good way to start with 12 free months of hosting services.

+Make sure you have Python 3.xx installed before running this code.
+Copy and paste the code below in any bash supported terminal environment.
+If you do not know what that is then just open your preferred terminal of choice.

 ```bash
 git clone https://github.com/MilitaryLotus30/MalFinderTM